 Any good move with the help of friends ends with a pizza and cold beer.
 Plan a budget to fill your aid!

-Additional costs of a move
+Additional expenses influencing the cost of a move

 Certain costs can be added to the final bill, costs that we don’t always think about, but that we must keep in mind.